aquasecurity/manifesto/README.md

   help        Help about any command list        List currently stored metadata for the container image put         Put metadata for the container image

+Flags:
+  -h, --help              help for manifesto
+  -p, --password string   Registry password (can also be passed in with the env var REGISTRY_PASSWORD) -u, --username string   Registry username (can also be passed in with the env var REGISTRY_USERNAME) -v, --verbose           Send debug output to stderr

+Use "manifesto [command] --help" for more information about a command.
 ```

 By default (like Docker images) manifesto assumes the 'latest' tag if a tag is not given.